advanced-cropper/react-advanced-cropper/example/docs/concept/basic.md

 By defining this settings in different ways you can create a lot of different cropper behaviors without even creating your own modifiers.
 However, it's pretty complicated to define them all on your own, so this library provides special function `withDefaults` that add to  an object all that methods.
-It's described in [the corresponding section](/state/defaults.html).
+They are described in [the corresponding section](/docs/concept/defaults).

 ## Image